fsmardani/fsmardani/Me.md

 <br>

-- A passionate Self-taught Front-end developer
+- A passionate Self-taught Software engineer
-- Playing CTF's at spare time
+- Currently working on Machine learning skill again
-- Currently learning Web Development by Self
+- A Neuroscience enthusiast
 - Personal website [link](https://www.fatemehsmardani.ir)
 - I’m currently open for an Intern or a new job opportunity, this is [my resume](https://fsmardani.github.io)